Human health hazard assessment

 Dose response assessment

-The international community generally agrees that there is a threshold dose or concentration for many adverse health effects caused by chemicals.
+The international community generally agrees that for the majority of chemicals there is a threshold dose or concentration specific for each chemical below which the chemical will not cause adverse health effects.

-The threshold dose may vary considerably for routes of exposure and for different species because of differences in toxicokinetics and possibly mechanisms of action.
+The threshold dose may vary considerably for different chemicals, routes of exposure and for different species because of differences in toxicokinetics and mechanisms of action.

 The observed threshold dose in a toxicity test is influenced by the sensitivity of the test system, that is, it depends on exposure concentrations and durations used in the study.

-For genotoxic carcinogens, it is generally a given that thresholds cannot be identified, unless a threshold mechanism is demonstrated.
+For genotoxic carcinogens, it is generally assumed that a threshold cannot be identified, unless a threshold mechanism is demonstrated.

 When a reliable dose–response relationship is identified, then the slope of the curve is taken into account.
 For a steep curve, the NOAEL is more reliable, as the greater the slope the greater the reduction in response to reduced doses.